How we work

 To mitigate duplicating/diminishing local systems and actors, and through comprehensive research and analysis of our programmes in the worst conflicts and crises in the world, externally validated, GOAL has developed a four-pillar integrated approach that constitutes GOAL’s Crisis to Resilience Framework.

-Even in the most fragile contexts there are pre-existing local systems and GOAL works to understand these before offering assistance in emergencies, health, WASH9, nutrition, food security and livelihoods.
+Even in the most fragile contexts there are pre-existing local systems and GOAL works to understand these before offering assistance in emergencies, health, WASH, nutrition, food security and livelihoods.
 In this way, we support the maintenance of essential services and build readiness for future crises.

 Our systems approach ensures that we will: